Ashley Hatch: College career

 As a junior in 2015, Hatch started in 10 of the 13 games she played.
 She suffered an injury that prevented her from playing for the majority of the season.
 She scored four goals—including three game-winning goals— and recorded two assists.
 Hatch was ranked best player in the West Coast Conference by Top Drawer Soccer in 2015 and 2016.
 During her senior season, Hatch scored a hat-trick against Penn State in August and was named Player of the Week by ESPNW for a second time.
 She was also named NCAA and WCC Player of the Week.
 Hatch started in all twenty matches, scored 19 goals and recorded six assists during the season.
 She was named a semifinalist for the Hermann Trophy and was ranked the seventh best player in the country by Top Drawer Soccer.

-On July 2, 2018, Utah Valley University announced they had hired Hatch as a volunteer assistant coach for the 2018 season, Hatch's sister Brianna plays on the UVU soccer team.

 Club career

 North Carolina Courage, 2017

 Hatch was selected by the North Carolina Courage as the second overall pick of the 2017 NWSL College Draft.
 She signed with the team on April 10, 2017.
 She made her debut for the club during its second match of the 2017 season: a 1–0 win over Portland Thorns FC on April 17.
 Hatch scored her first goal on June 3 during a 2–0 win against FC Kansas City.
 During a match against the Boston Breakers on June 24, she scored the game-winning goal in the Courage's 1–0 win.
 She scored the game-winning goals in matches against the Seattle Reign FC on July 8 and Washington Spirit on August 19.